ncfavier/aoc/README.md

 # aoc

-This repository contains some of my solutions for the [Advent of Code](https://adventofcode.com/) challenge, written in Haskell.
+This repository contains my Haskell solutions for some of the [Advent of Code](https://adventofcode.com/) challenges.